Director of Music

 Chris is a very experienced musician, with excellent keyboard skills (Piano and Organ) and almost 30 successful years in the teaching profession.
 He has a wealth of experience as a performer, notably as an accompanist, and as a conductor of Choirs and Orchestras.

-Chris has recently written an article in a magazine for independent schools about the importance of music education during the pandemic Music Matters Chris McDade.
+In Spring 2021 Chris wrote an article for independent schools about the importance of music education during the pandemic which was published in Music Matters.